Skip to content

 revoke assumerole on all from public for all;

-5. (Optional) If the user still has permissions on some objects, then check if the user is part of another group.
+6. (Optional) If the user still has permissions on some objects, then check if the user is part of another group.
 The user might have permissions that are granted from that group.
-Or, the user might have permissions that were granted to the PUBLIC group.
+Or, the user might have permissions that are granted to the PUBLIC group.

-To check the permissions that are still granted to the user, run the following queries:
+To check the permissions that the user still has, run the following queries:

 select * from pg_group;

 In the output of the pg_group query, check if there are entries that list the user in the grolist column.
-If the user belongs to another group, then their user ID is listed.
-Check the permissions that are granted to that group:
+If the user belongs to another group, then the grolist column shows the user ID.
+To check a group's permissions, run the following command:

 select * from admin.v_generate_user_grant_revoke_ddl where objname='timecards' and schemaname='postgres' and grantee='PUBLIC' and ddltype='revoke';

 Note: Replace objname and schemaname with your table and schema.
-By default, permissions granted to the PUBLIC group are granted to all users.
+By default, Amazon Redshift grants permissions given to the PUBLIC group to all users.

-6. Find all objects that the user owns, and then transfer the ownership to a different user or admin:
+7. Find all objects that the user owns, and then transfer ownership to a different user or admin:

 The output from the preceding command lists the commands that you must use to transfer ownership to a new user.